Please note that further FAQs on relevant matters will be added to this webpage in due course.

 If an Other Direct Insurance Creditor fails to submit a claim before the Claims Submission Deadline they will not be entitled to receive any payment from (or have any further rights against) Elite.

 The Claims Submission Deadline will be 5pm (Central European Time) on the first working day falling 180 calendar days after (and not including) the date on which the Scheme becomes effective.
-We currently estimate this will fall in Q4 2026.
+We currently estimate this will fall in November 2026

-Yes, you need to read the correspondence carefully and follow the instructions on how to access the Scheme documents, including the PSL, on the website www.pwc.co.uk/elite-insurance.
-You should consider the contents of the PSL carefully and if appropriate to do so, take legal advice.
-If the Court agrees that a meeting of creditors should be held, all known affected creditors will receive more information regarding the proposed Scheme.
+Yes, you should read all of the correspondence carefully and follow the instructions on how to access the legal documents on the website www.pwc.co.uk/elite-insurance.
+You should consider the information on the website carefully and, if appropriate, seek independent legal advice.

 We kindly request that you register for the Scheme using the Registration Form linked here.